paul-nelson-baker/ball-clock-simulator/readme.md

 ![alt Application running as Lambda](images/main-lambda.jpg)

-If you wish to deploy this to an AWS environment, you must include a `CodeUri` as part of the cloud-formation template.
+Note: If you wish to deploy this to an AWS environment, you must include a `CodeUri` as part of the cloud-formation template.
 This must point to a valid artifact in S3.
+This requires either manually uploading a file or creating a devops build/test/deploy pipeline, which is currently outside the scope of this project.